-These healthier easy gingerbread cookies are made with whole-grain flour for a some added nutrition.
-The dough is super easy to make and you can decorate them however you like!
+These healthier Easy Gingerbread Cookies are made with whole-grain flour for some added nutrition.
+These cookies are easy to make and you can be decorated however you like!

 And the saga continues…